lamarquise/printf/README.md

 what algorythms i use to produce particular outcomes, and what can be found in each of my files and functions.

+Seems like my standard/goto is to free at the lowest point, rather than at the point of creation.
+So when something fucks up, i free what needs to be free then and there, rather than returning falls all the way up to the point of creation and freeing then.
+Reason being, while i think for the most part my achitecture is a tree, I am fairly certain some instances of vars being created and migrated to parallel or above the point of creation, exist.
+This as policy, i free imediately.

+Wait ok so it's more like 1 level above the point of failur mostly.
+So like I call a function, it fails, in the function that called it, i free shit.
+Except fstrjoin, cuz that shit frees under normal circumstances so needs to also free if failure...

 ### Options

 #### Specefiers